cyupa/website/src/pages/help/billing-and-payments/procurement/index.md

 weight: 1
 ---

 As part of your organization’s software procurement process you may be asked to provide certain documents for your IT, Legal, or Security teams.
-In addition, they may have specific questions or needs from us a new cloud vendor.
+In addition, they may have specific questions or needs from us as a new cloud vendor.

 ### What we will and won’t do